jasonswords/cuckoo-setup/cuckoo-install-instructions.md

 ```shell
 C:\Users\%USERNAME%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup.
 ```
 ### Note.
-Agent.py is only available if you have created the default Cuckoo directories.
+Agent.py is only available if you have not created the default Cuckoo directories.

 ### Optional Install.
 Install pillow on Windows 7 VM.